uomoukko/uFtp/README.md

 You will need

-a ARM uclibc processor for the ARM version
+a ARM processor for the ARM version

 a x86 processor and WSL (windows linux subsystem) for the WSL version